cleavantbc/AirbnbHK/README.md

 - Key questions explored: pricing by neighbourhood, room type distribution, superhost impact on pricing/ratings

+"255 listings (3.6%) had minimum_nights > 30, indicating long-term rentals rather than typical short-stay tourism.
+These were segmented into a separate view to avoid skewing price analysis, while preserving the data for potential long-term rental market analysis."

 ### 4. Dashboard
 - [Screenshot or link to Power BI dashboard]